Program director

 Examine advanced clinical theories that guide predominate interventions used in behavioral health.
 Emphasis on understanding foundational underpinnings of cognitive behavioral therapy as basis for interventions related to specific diagnosis and conditions.

 SWCL 630.
-Clinical Interventions II: Emergent Methods for Complex Conditions.
+Clinical Interventions and Design.
 3 Units.

 SWCL 640.
 Clinical Interventions III: Trans-modular Methods for Complex Systems.
 3 Units.